 Use of estimates.
-The preparation of financial statements in conformity with accounting principles generally accepted in the U.S. ("GAAP") requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with accounting principles generally accepted in the U.S. requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ significantly from these estimates.

 Goodwill and intangible assets.
-Goodwill and other intangible assets, including IPR&D, acquired in business combinations, licensing and other transactions at December 31, 2021 and 2020, was \$1.4 billion and \$1.7 billion, respectively.
+Goodwill, IPR&D and other intangible assets acquired in business combinations, licensing and other transactions was \$1.6 billion and \$1.4 billion at December 31, 2022 and 2021, respectively.